MCPStudio/mcp-error/README.md

 ## Overview

-This crate exposes a single `EphaisError` struct—plus a `Severity` enum—to unify how errors are represented across multiple Rust projects in the Ephais ecosystem.
+This crate exposes a single `Error` struct—plus a `Severity` enum—to unify how errors are represented across multiple Rust projects in the Ephais ecosystem.
 You can specify:

 - **Severity** (`Critical`, `Error`, `Warning`, `Info`)
 - **Reference code** (e.g., "NET-001", "FSY-404")